Eikoh Hosoe: Biography

+Hosoe was born on 18 March 1933 in Yonezawa, Yamagata, one of three sons of Yonejiro and Mitsu Hosoe.
 At birth Hosoe's name was "Toshihiro" (敏廣); he adopted the name "Eikoh" after World War II to symbolize a new Japan.
 He witnessed the firebombing of Tokyo in 1944 and his family was subsequently evacuated to his mother's village.
 He returned to Tokyo where he was primarily raised.
+He is the older brother of the designer Isao Hosoe.

 In high school he was a member of the photography club and the English-Language club.
 In 1950 he took a photograph of a little girl living on the military base he visited every week to take English classes.
 This image, Poddie Jawoski won him top prize of the student section in the 1951 Fuji Photo Contest.
 After this, he decided to pursue photography as a career.
 After high-school he attended to Tokyo College of Photography.
-While he was a student there in the early 1950s Hosoe joined "Demokrato," an avant-garde artists' group led by the artist Ei-Q. In the late 1950s, after graduating from Tokyo College of Photography, Hosoe worked as a freelance photographer for photography magazines a women's magazines.
+While he was a student there in the early 1950s Hosoe joined "Demokrato," an avant-garde artists' group led by the artist Ei-Q. In the late 1950s, after graduating from Tokyo College of Photography, Hosoe worked as a freelance photographer for photography magazines and women's magazines.
 At this time he also began associating with other young, progressive photographers such as Kikuji Kawada, Shomei Tomatsu, and Ikko Narahara.
 Hosoe cofounded the "Vivo" collective in 1959, which takes its name from the Esperanto word for "life."

 In 1960, Hosoe created the Jazz Film Laboratory (Jazzu Eiga Jikken-shitsu) with Shuji Terayama, Shintaro Ishihara, and others.
 The Jazz Film Laboratory was a multidisciplinary artistic project aimed at producing highly expressive and intense works such as Hosoe's 1960 short black and white film Navel and A-Bomb (Heso to genbaku).
 Art historian and curator Alexandra Munroe describes that the group was "Anti-tradition, anti-authority, and opposed Social Realism" and "deliberately rejected common sense" and "the conventions of a rigid society."
 Other notable artistic affiliations of the time include Daido Moriyama, who worked as Hosoe's assistant in 1961.

 In the sixties Hosoe traveled abroad yearly, seeing the art of the Fluxus group in New York and of Antonio Gaudi in Barcelona.
 Gaudi's architecture would become an important subject for Hosoe's photographs.

+Hosoe died in Tokyo on 16 September 2024, at the age of 91 from an adrenal gland tumor.